aimms/documentation/dataexchange/mapping.rst

 The included-mapping attribute
 ------------------------------

 Through the :token:`included-mapping` attribute, you can indicate that the contents of an object or array element in a given JSON or XML file should be read/written using a mapping, the name of which is contained in the string parameter specified in this attribute.
 The dimension of the string parameter should match the indices already bound at the given node.
 With this attribute you can specify a *data-driven* mapping name for a certain sub-tree of a JSON or XML file, e.g., to specify a table-specific mapping, where the table name is already bound in a parent node of the node at hand.

+Alternatively, if the string value of the :token:`included-mapping` attribute starts with the :token:`@` character, the remainder of the value will be interpreted as the *fixed* name of a mapping to be applied for the node at hand, instead of as a string parameter holding mapping names.

-Note that the mapping specified here cannot refer to the indices already bound at the node, e.g. the contents of the tree node should be able to be read/written as if read from/written to a completely separate JSON/XML file.
+Note that when reading the contents of the node associated with the included mapping you cannot refer to the indices already bound at that node in the containing mapping, i.e., the contents of the tree node should be able to be read/written as if read from/written to a completely separate JSON/XML file.

+It is possible, however, to externally bind the values of bound indices to indices used in the included mapping by specifying an :token:`ExternalBinding` node underneath the node containing the :token:`included-mapping` attribute.
+To this end, the included mapping itself should have an possess an :token:`ExternalBinding` for the index you want to bind to.
+In addition, you should specify an :token:`ExternalBinding` node underneath the node with :token:`included-mapping` attribute, with the :token:`binds-to` attribute set to the externally bound index in the included mapping, and the :token:`binding` attribute set to the bound index in the outer mapping you want to bind to.

+You can use external bindings in combination with included mappings to break a longer mapping into its constituing components.
+Note, however, that breaking up mappings this way will carry a performance penalty, especially if there is a lot of repetition in the nodes using an included mapping.

 The embedded-mapping attribute
 ------------------------------